eclipse-cognicrypt/hugo-website-sources/content/documentation/crysl/_index.md

 The rule set is also [publicly available](https://github.com/CROSSINGTUD/Crypto-API-Rules/tree/bouncy_castle)

 - **Asymmetric Key Generation**:
   In BC every asymmetric cryptography has a separate key pair generator.
 For example RSA has `RSAKeyPairGenerator`, DSA has `DSAKeyPairGenerator` and so on.
 These asymmetric or public/private, cipher key pair generators should conform to an interface `AsymmetricCipherKeyPairGenerator`.
 Every key pair generator has its corresponding key generation parameters which specify the keys being generated.
-For example, RSA has `RSAKeyGenerationParameters` and DSA has `DSAKeyGenerationParameters` both of which conforms to its base class `KeyGenerationParameters`
+For example, RSA has `RSAKeyGenerationParameters` and DSA has `DSAKeyGenerationParameters` both of which conforms to its base class `KeyGenerationParameters`.
 - **Symmetric Key Generation**:
   The BC has a base class named `CipherKeyGenerator` for symmetric or secret, cipher key generators.
 Every symmetric algorithm has specific key generator class which extends this base class.
-For example DES has `DESKeyGenerator` which extends the base class to specify the parameters
+For example DES has `DESKeyGenerator` which extends the base class to specify the parameters.
-- **Encryption and Decryption**
+- **Encryption and Decryption**:
   There are two variants of `Cipher` equivalent in Bouncy Castle.
 One is `BlockCipher` and the other one is `AsymmetricBlockCipher` both of which are interfaces.
 All the symmetric engines & modes should conform to the former interface and all the asymmetric counterparts should adhere to the latter.
-BC also provides classes named `BufferedBlockCipher` and `BufferedAsymmetricBlockCipher` which are buffer wrappers for block cipher and asymmetric block cipher respectively, allowing the input to be accumulated in a piecemeal fashion until final processing
+BC also provides classes named `BufferedBlockCipher` and `BufferedAsymmetricBlockCipher` which are buffer wrappers for block cipher and asymmetric block cipher respectively, allowing the input to be accumulated in a piecemeal fashion until final processing.
 - **Hashing & MACs**´:

-- **Persisting Keys**:
+  The BC has a base interface named `Mac` for implementations of message authentication codes (MACs) and `Digest` for implementations of keyless hashing.
 - **Cryptographically Secure Random-Number Generation**:
+  The BC uses Java offered cryptographically secure pseudo-random number generator `SecureRandom` for randomness.